Do Go On - 125 - The Legend of Bigfoot

 He had no snuff to keep him going.

-When, how long do you reckon before you tell someone
+How long do you reckon before you'd tell someone about this incident?

-He might have made some small talk because it didn't tell anyone for about three decades
+I think he might have made some small talk because he didn't tell anyone for about three decades.

 And he only came forward when other stories started coming out in the 50s.